Blockchain Meets COVID-19: A Framework for Contact Information Sharing and Risk Notification System: System Design

+In our system, we use weak random Bluetooth mac addresses to replace the user's smartphone mac address\cite{8016185}\cite{gu2018bf} or IMEI number as their identities.
+This weak randomization protects the user's privacy because it is hard to associate these frequently changed random mac addresses with users' true identities in a short time, meanwhile, it costs less gas on Bluetooth communication.

-We have mentioned in the previous section that there are two types of challenges: 1.
-The balance between the number of random mac addresses generated by Bluetooth and protecting users' privacy, 2.
-The balance of the number of random mac addresses and network congestion.
-For the first challenge, we adopt the method of changing the silent period\cite{1424677}.
-The silent period refers to the gap time between Bluetooth device discarding the old mac address and adopting the new mac address\cite{1424677}, and during this period, the Bluetooth device cannot decide to use the new or old address.
-The article points out that changing the length of the silent period obviously reduces the duration of the Bluetooth device being tracked, and thus the device will not be located easily\cite{1424677}.
-This is still an open question, and it is worth our research in the future.
-For the second challenge, we use weak randomization, which reduces the number of random addresses generated, so fewer transactions are generated for packing these mac addresses.
-Then in the blockchain network, each computing node and the user can achieve data consistency without synchronizing a large number of communication requests.
+Combined with the Bluetooth protocol\cite{8016185}\cite{heydon2012bluetooth}\cite{martin2019handoff} in our design, we change the silent period\cite{1424677}, which refers to the gap time between discarding the old Bluetooth mac address and adopting the new mac address\cite{1424677}.
+And during this gap time, the Bluetooth device cannot decide to use the new or old address.
+Huang\cite{1424677} points out that changing the silent period's length obviously reduces the duration of the Bluetooth device being tracked, and thus the device will not be located easily.
+Thus, the modified randomization of Bluetooth address protects the user's privacy.